dsaw/MyCodingDocs/JS/YDKJS_thisObjProto.md

       * Implicit mixin
         * In this the child object has the method defined in it as above, without the mixin call.
     * Mixins make code harder to maintain and read.
 Remember only the references are duplicated, there is no actual method and class copy like in OOP languages.
+* Prototype.
+  * Object prototypes are used to link objects.